 - Casual Danger Dialog: "I'm having a little trouble with the government."

-- Expy: James Bont is a pretty obvious knock-off of James Bond.
+- Expy: James Bont is a very obvious knock-off of James Bond.

 - Funny Background Event: Homer idly scratching his ass as Scorpio threatens the UN.